moharnadreza/bitcoin-explorer/README.md

 #### Database configuration

-After creating the account on Supabase, you'll need have following tables with columns in your database configured:
+After creating the account on Supabase, you'll need to configure following tables and columns:

 `subscription`:
 | Column | `id` | `created_at` | `user` | `hash` | `type` |